Brady Handgun Violence Prevention Act: James and Sarah Brady

-Dissenting views and opposition from the National Rifle Association
+Dissenting views and complaints from the National Rifle Association

-Though dissenting opinions assert that legislation to limit the prevalence of gun violence is needed, opponents of the Act argue it will have limited impact on the nation's issue with violent crime because its provisions do little to stop guns from being obtained illegally, and only deal with firearm sales from registered dealers.
+Opponents of the Act argued it would have limited impact on the nation's issue with violent crime because its provisions do little to stop guns from being obtained illegally, and only deal with firearm sales from registered dealers.

 National Rifle Association

 After the Brady Act was originally proposed in 1987, the National Rifle Association (NRA) mobilized to defeat the legislation, spending millions of dollars in the process.
 While the bill eventually did pass in both chambers of the United States Congress, the NRA was able to win an important concession: the final version of the legislation provided that, in 1998, the five-day waiting period for handgun sales would be replaced by an instant computerized background check that involved no waiting periods.

 The NRA then funded lawsuits in Arizona, Louisiana, Mississippi, Montana, New Mexico, North Carolina, Texas, Vermont and Wyoming that sought to strike down the Brady Act as unconstitutional.
 These cases wound their way through the courts, eventually leading the U.S. Supreme Court to review the Brady Act in the case of Printz v.
 United States.

 In Printz, the NRA argued that the Brady Act was unconstitutional because its provisions requiring local law enforcement officers to conduct background checks was a violation of the 10th Amendment to the Constitution (Brief Amicus Curiae of the National Rifle Association of America in Support of Petitioners, Printz v.
 United States, 521 U.S. 898, 1997).
-Based on these grounds, the NRA told the Court "the whole Statute must be voided."

 In its 1997 decision in the case, the Supreme Court ruled that the provision of the Brady Act that compelled state and local law enforcement officials to perform the background checks was unconstitutional on 10th amendment grounds.
 The Court determined that this provision violated both the concept of federalism and that of the unitary executive.
 However, the overall Brady statute was upheld and state and local law enforcement officials remained free to conduct background checks if they so chose.
 The vast majority continued to do so.
 In 1998, background checks for firearm purchases became mostly a federally run activity when NICS came online, although many states continue to mandate state run background checks before a gun dealer may transfer a firearm to a buyer.

 Background checks for firearms purchases operate in only one direction because of the Firearm Owners Protection Act.
 That is, although a firearms dealer may obtain electronic information that an individual is excluded from firearms purchases, the FBI and the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) do not receive electronic information in return to indicate what firearms are being purchased.